 - Attendance: tuition is not pro-rated or waived for missed classes (See make-up class policy below.)

-- 2019-2020 season tuition costs are divided into monthly payments for your convenience.
+- Tuition costs are divided into monthly payments for your convenience.
 Please note that the number of classes in each month will vary.

 HOW TO PAY TUITION